 Grade Level Deans work together throughout the year on advisory and assembly programming and individual advisement.
 By working with various constituencies across campus we ensure a universal system of support for your student.
 GLDs are also available for support and questions.

-Please access and review this updated Upper School Handbook for Students and Parents.
-The book contains important information about attendance and academic policies, graduation requirements, grades and reports, and Resident Life policies for boarding students with a handy table of contents to help you find answers to questions about general school life and expectations.
-Because of the unusual nature of this year’s Blended Learning protocol, a special addendum to the Upper School Handbook that outlines the Good Faith Agreement for Health and Safety is forthcoming.
-Parents and students will be asked to sign this agreement digitally so please watch for that communication prior to the start of school.
+The 2021 - 2022 Upper School Handbook contains important information about attendance and academic policies, graduation requirements, grades and reports, and Resident Life policies for boarding students with a handy table of contents to help you find answers to questions about general school life and expectations.

 Required school and state health forms are available in your Hun School Health Portal, operated by Magnus Health, and are due August 1st.
 Please note, however, that with the evolving state of public health, it is likely that additional health forms will be required prior to an on campus arrival, classes, or activities.
 We will notify you if and when additional requirements are added.

 RaiderNet is The Hun School’s intranet.
-It houses information portals for students, faculty, and staff, as well as the School’s Learning Management System and class pages.
-New parents' existing login credentials will provide access beginning July 10, once the previous academic year rolls over.
+It houses information portals for students, faculty, and staff, as well as the School’s Learning Management System, called Canvas.
+New parents' existing login credentials will provide access in mid-July, once the previous academic year rolls over.
 New students will receive login credentials via email shortly thereafter.
 For assistance with login, please contact Kevin Eaton.

 All Upper School students have a summer reading assignment for their English class.
 Those who qualify and have chosen to challenge themselves with the AP workload should be sure to complete the required AP assignments listed to ensure continued enrollment in the given course.
 Please check the Summer Reading and AP Requirements to be sure you understand any expectations prior to the start of classes.